Kidscorner

 Prompt for Poets United Bridge

-We had opposite perspectives
+We had opposite perspectives,

-bleeding a river between us
+bleeding a river between us.

-the other side too far to hear
+The other side too far to hear,

 too far to hear the need

-to be received
+to be received,

-to be recognised
+to be recognized.

-Crashing waves
+Crashing waves attacked the river quay,

-Creating a wall of water
+forming a wall of water

-formed by the need to be right
+born of the need to be right,

 to fight in this age of rage

-with nothing to win
+with nothing to gain,

-audible and awful
+Silence became audible and awful,

-the emptiness heavy
+the emptiness heavy.

-I won the war but
+I won the war, but

-lost your affection
+lost your affection.

-I learned to build that bridge
+and I learned to build a bridge

-over this stream of separation
+over the stream of separation.

-I walked across and
+I walked across,

-explored the other side
+explored the other side,

-I learned about you
+learned about you,

-the light in your eyes
+saw the light in your eyes

 I painstakingly moved

-nestled
+nestled comfortably

-into the new landscape
+into the new landscape.

-and even when I crossed
+And even when I crossed

 19 comments: